 Zinc deficiency can leave you mentally tired and with slow healing wounds.
 Learn how to spot the signs of deficiency, causes of, and the appropriate zinc dosage.
-Avoid low nutrient levels with BetterYou.
+Avoid low zinc levels with BetterYou supplements.

 Table of Contents:

 - 8 Signs of Zinc Deficiency

 - Are You at Risk of Zinc Deficiency?

 Zinc deficiency is the result of low levels of this vital nutrient.
 Zinc is one of the essential vitamins and minerals that your body needs to stay healthy.
 Your body needs certain amounts of these nutrients to work best.
 If your levels become too low, then you become what’s known as deficient.
 If levels are too low, zinc supplements can help to encourage recovery from deficiency.

 Zinc benefits your health in many vital ways.
 It is important for immune function, which helps to protect you from sickness and disease.
 It also aids wound healing, meaning you recover from cuts and scrapes.
 It also speeds up the reaction of RNA, which is an integral part of the way your body makes your genes.
 Gene expression is how the body “reads” information about the cells and products it makes, and zinc is essential to this process.
 Zinc supplements are good for keeping optimal levels of this vital nutrient.

 There are signs that come with deficiency because the body does not have the vital nutrients it needs to function properly.
 Spotting these signs is essential to keeping your vitamin and mineral levels at their optimum.
 Common signs of zinc deficiency include: